 Each year, Film Independent awards two grants that are funded by the Alfred P. Sloan Foundation: the Sloan Producers Grant which provides $25,000 in development funds to a Producing Lab Fellow developing a narrative film with a scientific, mathematical, and/or technological theme; and the Sloan Fast Track Grant, which provides $15,000 to one film in the Fast Track program that also fulfills the Sloan Foundation’s mission.
 Learn more about the Sloan Foundation on its website.

 The Canon Filmmaker Award Program is a program for Film Independent Fellows, alumni of the Los Angeles Film Festival, and Spirit Awards Nominees and Winners.
 Film Independent will select qualified filmmakers on a quarterly basis who will be loaned Canon camera packages for their production.
 These packages will be reserved for filmmakers who are preparing to shoot feature length narrative or documentary films, or in special cases, short films.

-- 2013 Quarter 1 Recipient: Elena Greenlee & Márcia Nunes, Manos Sucias
+- 2013 First Quarter Recipient: Elena Greenlee & Márcia Nunes, Manos Sucias